Free Standard Shipping on All U.S. Orders

 • Immunosuppressants

 Some medications, like penicillin, are the cause of your petechiae.
-If you notice it happens after starting a new medication, seek medical advice from your doctor.
+If you notice it happening after starting a new medication, seek medical advice from your doctor.

-Petechiae does not always result from an underlying condition, so you may not require a specific medication or treatment.
+Petechiae do not always result from an underlying condition, so you may not require a specific medication or treatment.
 In this case, resting and drinking lots of water can help.
-You can also try home remedies, but petechiae can resolve itself.
+You can also try home remedies, but petechiae can resolve themselves.

 Here are some possible home remedies: